mehedikhan72/DRF-readymade-auth-api/README.md

 #### password: 'tef'

 #### Disclaimer 1: This authentication system uses email instead of username(which is the default one in django).
-So, you'll have to use the email to login and register, as email seems to be the more standard way of authentication.
+So, you'll have to use the email to login and register, as email seems to be a more standard way of authentication.

 #### Disclaimer 2: Make sure to migrate the database before running the server.
 Use the following commands.